Scottish art, Scottish paintings, and Scottish artists and contemporary art - Artist CV's

 Although most of David's work is completed outdoors because of the uncertainty of the Scottish weather, it's often necessary to retreat to the safe haven of his studio.
 Referring to notes and watercolour or pencil sketches he can add detail to the painting.
 If necessary, varnishing and some final touches can be done many weeks later.
 Light is very important and David is fortunate to have a studio facing in a south easterly direction.

 David Smith contemporary paintings are now in many private art collections.
-His art works are also in collections of the Glasgow Caledonian University and House of Lords, London.
+His art works are also in collections of Fielden House, House of Lords (London) Glasgow Caledonian University, Miller, Becket and Jackson and The Law Society, Glasgow.

 To see more David SMITH Scottish art click